astroport-fi/astro-generator-proxy-contracts/contracts/proxy_to_apollo/README.md

 APOLLO LP staking strategy contract implementation: https://github.com/apollodao/apollo-contracts/tree/master/contracts/strategies/apollo-static

 NOTE : APOLLO LP Staking interactions are routed via the Apollo factory contract which needs the `strategy_id` variable to identify the strategy.
-For this, we are using a customized version of `generator_proxy` named `generator_proxy_apollo` which stores the `strategy_id` variable in its Config, set during instantiation
+For this, we are using a customized version of `generator_proxy` named `generator_proxy_apollo` which stores the `strategy_id` variable in its Config, set during instantiation.

 The staking via proxy guide is [here](https://miro.medium.com/max/1400/0*8hn2NSnZJZTa9YGV).